#10 Caboose

 The Kimball trucks didn't work, keep getting off the track.

-constructed in March 1873.
+New trucks were constructed in March 1873.

 Wood frame from Whitney of Reno and Pedestals from